 - I consider pasta mixed together with vegetables a complete meal.
 For Tanner, it’s two sides thrown together with the main meal component (aka protein) missing.

 - I don’t like throwing food away.
 Tanner thinks that it’s better to throw always a few things rather than having to drive to the store several times a week.

 - I prefer cooking meals entirely from scratch, using fresh vegetables, dry legumes, homemade stocks, even if it takes hours to prepare.
 Tanner prefers frozen meals he can have on the table in a few minutes.
 We can have our pantry stocked with wholesome ingredients, but as soon as the freezer is empty, he feels there’s nothing to eat.

 - I prefer to taste the real flavor of foods.
 If I think my food tastes a little bland, I use herbs.
 Tanner loves spicy food that literally burns your mouth.
 He puts hot sauce into everything!

-What’s all that gotta do with chili?
+What’s all that got to do with chili?
 Well, it’s just not all that popular where I come from, but it’s very popular in Tanner’s family.
 In fact, I had never tasted chili before I met Tanner.
 The first family event Tanner ever took me to was a chili cook-off where everybody prepared their own particular recipe and shared it with everyone.
-That’s where I learned that chili is a very personal thing and everybody has their favorite recipe.
+That’s where I learned that chili is a very personal thing, and everybody has their favorite recipe.